William L. Mitchell Prize

 New York, NY 10021

-Submissions need be postmarked by 30 September.
+Submissions must be postmarked by 15 October.
 Before the prize is awarded at the BSA’s annual meeting, held in New York in late January, the winner will be contacted in advance and invited to receive the award at the meeting.
 Questions regarding the award should be addressed to the Mitchell Prize Coordinator:

 Dr. James E. May